-In addition to that, these feature a very comfortable cork and foam grip that feels rather sturdy in your hands.
-And the padded wrists straps help ensure that you don’t lose a pole along the way, even if you drop it accidentally.
+In addition to that, these feature comfortable cork and foam grips that feel rather sturdy in your hands.
+And the padded wrists straps help ensures that you don’t lose a pole along the way, even if you drop it accidentally.

 The best thing about these hiking poles is that the pair weighs a mere 9 ounces.
 That’s definitely as light as it gets – with the cheaper aluminum options, it’s more like 9 ounces per pole, and not for the entire pair.

-The Z-poles features a concealed inner cord that allows for rapid deployment in one swift movement.
+The Black Diamond Distance Carbon Z poles feature a concealed inner cord that allows for rapid deployment in one swift movement.
 And if you want to pack up the poles, all you have to do is press a single button.

-In addition to that, these Black Diamond Z-poles also feature a lightweight and breathable EVA foam grip that feels very comfortable in your hand.
-There’s also a non-slip EVA foam mini-grip extension, for a comfortable and sturdy grip regardless of the terrain you’re facing.
+In addition to that, these Black Diamond Distance Z poles also feature lightweight and breathable EVA foam grips that feel comfortable in your hand.
+There are also non-slip EVA foam mini-grip extensions, for a comfortable and sturdy grip regardless of the terrain you’re facing.

-The only downside of these hiking poles is the steeper price tag – they are pretty expensive for casual hikers and people who don’t actually need anything too expensive.
+The only downside of the Black Diamond Distance trekking pole is the steeper price tag – they are pretty expensive for casual hikers and people who don’t actually need anything too expensive.
 But I’m willing to bet that the passionate backpackers and hikers clicked the buy button as soon as they saw the 9-ounce weight – that’s something no other pair can compete with.

 And considering they measure only 24.5” when retracted, they are actually perfectly suitable for children as well.
 I’m not saying you should get $150 trekking poles for your kids, but it’s good to know that you could lend them the poles if you need to.

-These trekking poles feature a cork grip that’s quite comfortable, but also really good at wicking away sweat.
+These Mons Peak poles feature a cork grip that’s quite comfortable, but also really good at wicking away sweat.
 Which means they will feel sturdy in your hands even if your palms start sweating.
-Plus, the palm grip is contoured with an EVA foam extension, for ultimate comfort on those really long hikes.
+Plus, the foam grips are contoured with an EVA foam extension, for ultimate comfort on those really long hikes.

 These poles measure only 15.7” when folded, which is absolutely insane.
 They will definitely fit inside your favorite hiking backpack, so you don’t have to worry about how you’re going to store them if your bag doesn’t have the coveted trekking pole loops.

-It’s possible to adjust the length of the Leki poles, but they’re not as flexible as telescoping poles.
-The height of these ranges from 110 to 130 centimetres, which is suitable for most people.
+It’s possible to adjust the length of the Leki Micro Vario Carbon poles, but they’re not as flexible as telescoping poles.
+The height of these ranges from 110 to 130 cms, which is suitable for most people.
 Except those who are under 5’4” – if you’re vertically challenged like me, I’m terribly sorry to have to say that these will be a bit too tall for you.

 The Nordic trekking poles by TheFitLife are by far the most affordable option there is.
 With a retail price of only some $25, these are the best hiking sticks you can get if you’re on a really tight budget.

-You will probably have to deal with those standard issues people experience on cheaper trekking poles, like locks that come undone on their own or tips that get worn out really quickly.
-Also, these are a lot heavier than some of the trekking poles from the premium brands, but they’re still not so heavy that they will weigh you down on your hikes.
+You will probably have to deal with those standard issues people experience on a cheaper trekking pole, like locks that come undone on their own or tips that get worn out really quickly.
+Also, these are a lot heavier than some of the poles from the premium brands, but they’re still not so heavy that they will weigh you down on your hikes.

-One huge upside of these is that aluminum is quite flexible – in case one of the poles bends while you’re hiking, you can just straighten it out and keep walking.
+One huge upside of these is these aluminum poles are quite flexible – in case one of them bends while you’re hiking, you can just straighten it out and keep walking.
 That wouldn’t happen with carbon fiber – although it’s a lot more durable than aluminum, once it shatters there’s no way to save it.

 You get quite a collection of different tips for these trekking poles, which could last you quite some time if you’re not going to use the poles too often.
 And you’ll also get a waterproof carrying case with these – a thoughtful, but not necessarily very useful addition.

-These are telescoping poles with quick lock technology, so they are very versatile.
+These are poles that telescope (not fixed length), with quick-lock technology, so they are very versatile.
 It should be pretty easy to adjust them to a height that’s the best fit for you, considering that the height of these retractable poles ranges from 24” to 55”.
 That’s suitable for pretty much anyone, from kids to some really tall people.

 These walking poles also have a pretty good grip.
 It’s ergonomic and made from cork, so it is highly breathable and it feels comfortable in your hand.
 On top of that, there’s also a foam extension below, as well as a wrist strap above that guarantees the poles will stay close to you no matter what happens.

 If you want to stick with aluminum poles but don’t want to get a really cheap option, the Montem trekking poles are worth considering.
-They’re made from aircraft grade aluminum, so they are very sturdy but also a bit heavy.
-At 9.6 oz per pole, these are a lot heavier than carbon trekking poles.
+These folding poles are made from aircraft grade aluminum, so they are very sturdy but also a bit heavy.
+At 9.6 oz per pole, these aluminum poles are a lot heavier than the carbon equivalent.

-In addition to that, the Montem hiking poles feature a breathable cork grip that’s very sturdy and comfortable in your hands.
+In addition to that, the Montem hiking poles feature breathable cork grips that are sturdy and comfortable in your hands.
 The extended foam grip ensures that you’re prepared for varying terrain, while the wrist straps help keep the poles attached to your body even if you lose your grip unexpectedly.